What is an SBA Subordination Agreement?

 Issue #1: Is there another lender involved?

-You can easily secure commercial loans by filing a lien against the business entity’s assets.
+You can easily secure commercial loans by using a UCC filing a lien against the business entity’s assets.
 Lien assets often include language like “all accounts,” “account receivables,” and “all assets.”
 Working with legal representation to understand what assets are when becoming collateral is essential.

 Having a pre-existing lien is why you cannot use a line of credit and factoring at the same time – both finance companies need to be in the first position.
 Also, SBA loans only value your A/R at 10%.
 An SBA loan subordination can be easier to get than they appear.